Text by Nicholas Burman

 On the content of the festival’s digital exhibits, Manon says: We initially thought of an entirely Latino program, but while we worked on it we realised that we needed to go wider in order to have a broader program.
 We always knew we wanted to show different perspectives on dreams, introspection, memories and isolation.
 Currently, we have a very diverse program with amazing artists from all over the world.
 Participants can find work in three categories, Narratives, Immersives, and Kids.
 These categories demonstrate VR’s potential to be a storytelling medium, something playful, and also to provide something that other media can’t: the sense that you are somewhere you’re not.

 There are currently eleven pieces available via the festival’s site.
-Among them are Alfredo Salazar Caro’s Dreams of the Jaguar’s Daughter, a narrative piece that focalises from the point of view of a young, female Mayan immigrant as she journeys north to the USA.
-This piece is composed from documentation (including 3D scans and drone footage) of immigrants’ journeys from the 2018 Migrant Caravan, starts in the Mayan jungle, travels through central Mexico and eventually reaches the Arizona desert.
+Among them are Alfredo Salazar Caro’s Dreams of the Jaguar’s Daughter, a narrative piece that focalises on the point of view of a young female Mayan immigrant as she journeys north to the USA.
+This piece is composed of documentation (including 3D scans and drone footage) of immigrants’ journeys from the 2018 Migrant Caravan, which starts in the Mayan jungle, travels through central Mexico and eventually reaches the Arizona desert.

 The Forest Inhales You is a collaborative project from South Africa by Inka Kendzia, Mr Sakitumi, Jason Stapleton, Noël Labridy and Mark Rautenbach.
 Manon describes it as an abstract piece that represents a confluence between human and nature, the dissolution of physical borders and a reminder of our interconnection beyond a permanence of form.
 David Amberg also seeks to collapse the distinction between human and nature in You Are Wherever Your Thoughts Are.
 According to Carla: It aims to take you away from yourself and blend you into an imaginary world with mountains and lakes.
 It feels out of this world, but it sets your feet in the ground.

 Sgnmoo Lee’s Eyes in the Red Wind is one of the few live-action pieces on the lineup and promises to be an unsettling experience.
-It tracks a ritualistic boat trip that ends up in tragedy, all the while placing the viewer in the position of an “all-knowing” observer.
+It tracks a ritualistic boat trip that ends up in tragedy while placing the viewer in the position of an “all-knowing” observer.